 Maximum Possible

-Triuminum i Obbibic

-Loss US Loss US\$1 million
+Loss US\$1 million

 Annual

-Individual cumulative

-transaction transactions
+Individual transaction cumulative transactions

 Chief Executive Officer of Alfa 1 5

 Risk Management Committee of Alfa 30 100

 Finance Committee 100 300

 Board of Directors of Alfa >100 >300

 The proposed transactions must meet certain criteria, including that the hedges are lower than established risk parameters, and that they are the result of a detailed analysis and properly documented.
 Sensitivity analysis and other risk analyses should be performed before the transactions are entered into.